Charlotte Rose, UKCP Accredited Psychotherapist

 I often work with people who find it hard to hold onto a consistent sense of who they are and what they want.
 I hold an affirmative stance towards recognising external conditions of violence, oppression, and discrimination, that can contribute to such internal conflict.

-I have a broad professional background in mental health services.
+I have an extensive and broad professional background in mental health services.

-I often work with people who struggle with intimacy and trust, or find that their close relationships can be stormy.
+I often work with people who struggle with intimacy and trust, or find their close relationships to be somewhat stormy.

 My doctoral research explored the nuanced meanings of food and bodies for bisexual people who had eating disorders.